Lightning-AI/pytorch-lightning/README.md

 In progress.
 Documenting now!

 ## What is it?
+Keras is too abstract for researchers.
+Lightning makes it so you only have to define your model but still control all details of training if you need to.

+Pytorch
+<-- Lightning
+Your model.

-All you do is define the forward passes, your data and **lightning runs everything else for you:**
+**Lightning will do the following for you:**

 1. Running the training loop.
 2. Running the validation loop.